Imagine this scenario.

 Across teams.

-For ISVs, this means email health must be part of:
+For B2B SaaS platforms, this means email health must be part of:

 - Product engineering